-This delicious vegetarian curry recipe is spiced with flavours from the west coast of India.
+This delicious vegan bean curry recipe is spiced with flavours from the west coast of India.

 Drain and rinse the beans, and mash a few lightly with fork.